SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

   <i>Try Me! with Queue functionality</i>
 </p>

-> You might have noticed that the `Try Me!` page in the screenshot above has more functionality than the one we used in the previous exercise.
-To differentiate between both of them I will refer to the one in the screenshot as `Advanced Try Me!` and to the one used in the previous exercise as `CodePen Try Me!`.
+> 🚨 You might have noticed that the `Try Me!` page in the screenshot above has more functionality than the one we used in the previous exercise.
+To differentiate between both of them I will refer to the one in the screenshot as "**`Advanced Try Me!`**" and to the one used in the previous exercise as "`CodePen Try Me!`". 🚨

 ## Topics